pyHi-M/pyHiM/docs/source/user_guide/modules/building_traces/trace_assign_mask.md

 Use `trace_assign_mask` to assign specific *labels* to chromatin traces in a trace table.

 `trace_assign_mask` will load a trace file and a number of NUMPY-formatted mask files and assign labels.
 If a trace falls within a mask, then the mask label will be assigned to the corresponding column of the trace table.
 If a trace falls *at the same time* within multiple masks, multiple labels will be appended to the corresponding column of the trace table.
-If a trace falls within no maks, then the label column of the trace table will be kept empty.
+If a trace falls within no mask, then the label column of the trace table will be kept empty.

 ## Invoke